 - Eventbrite is an event management and ticketing system.
 We use them to carry out event registration, keep track of event attendance figures and send out reminders.

 - Fat Beehive are a website design agency for charity and not-for-profit organisations.
-They design, build and support our website, which is stored on Amazon Web Services servers.
+They design, build and support our Investment Tracker website, which is stored on Amazon Web Services servers.

-- Amazon Web Services Amazon Web Services (AWS) is a subsidiary of Amazon.com that provides on-demand cloud computing platforms.
+- Amazon Web Services Amazon Web Services (AWS) is a subsidiary of Amazon.com that provides on-demand cloud computing infrastructure.